smwahl/CMS_Saturn/README.md

 2. A series of calculations attempting to fit the target value for J_2 using the

-If the flag `runMC` is omitted the code will then stop at this point; if `runMC` is included it will proceed to run Monte Carlo sampling with the
+If the flag `runMC` is omitted the code will then stop at this point; if `runMC` is included it will proceed to run Monte Carlo sampling.

 ### Model parameters